 What is Coelom?

 Coelom is a true perivisceral cavity that develops within the mesoderm during the embryonic development of triploblastic animals.
-Coelom separates mesoderm into two parts; one part is in contact with the ectoderm while the other part is in contact with endoderm.
-Coelomic cavity contains a fluid called coelomic fluid, which is secreted by peritoneum, a layer of mesodermal cells.
-Not all the animals have this true coelom.
-Animals who possess true coelom is known as coelomate animals.
+Generally, coelom separates mesoderm into two parts: one part is in contact with the ectoderm while the other part is in contact with endoderm.
+In addition, the coelomic cavity contains a fluid called coelomic fluid.
+A layer of mesodermal cells called peritoneum secretes this coelomic fluid.

-Hoemocoel is a type of primary body cavity found in arthropods and mollusks.
-It is filled with blood or haemolymph.
-Haemolymph is composed of haemocytes and colorless plasma.
+Haemocoel is a type of primary body cavity present in arthropods and molluscs.
+It contains blood or haemolymph composed of haemocytes and colourless plasma.
 Two types of haemocytes are proleucoeytes and phagocytes.
-Haemolymph in haemocoelis mainly used as a source of distributing and collecting nutrients and metabolic wastes and it functions as a lymph tissue.
-All the internal organs are surrounded by haemocoel.
-Two horizontal septa called diaphragm and ventral diaphragm separate haemocoel into three blood sinuses namely; pericardial sinus, perivisceral sinus and perineural sinus.
+Haemolymph in haemocoel mainly serves as a source of distributing and collecting nutrients and metabolic wastes, and it functions as a lymph tissue.
+Haemocoel surrounds all internal organs.
+Two horizontal septa called diaphragm and ventral diaphragm separate haemocoel into three blood sinuses: pericardial sinus, perivisceral sinus, and perineural sinus.